Post-Sentencing Appellate Waivers

 Louisiana State University, Baton Rouge - Paul M. Hebert Law Center

 May 10, 2013

-This article proposes a post-sentencing appellate waiver system whereby the defendant and the government may bargain for a separate sentencing appellate waiver agreement after the completion of the sentencing hearing.
+In response to these problems, this article proposes a system that moves the sentencing appellate waiver out of the plea agreement and into a separate post-sentencing agreement.
+After the sentencing hearing, the defendant and the government would be free to bargain over a sentencing appellate waiver in exchange for a sentence reduction subject to the approval of the district court.
 During this post-sentencing bargaining, both parties will be fully informed about the sentencing hearing’s procedure and outcome, and thus will be able to appropriately value the defendant’s appellate rights and bargain efficiently.
 Because a sentencing appellate waiver will not be consummated (if at all) until after the sentencing hearing is complete, the sentencing judge will be incentivized to conduct a hearing that complies with all applicable sentencing law.
 And, because the government can withdraw the incremental benefit bartered in exchange for the defendant’s promise not to appeal, defendants will be disincentivized from breaching their sentencing appellate waiver agreements.

 Number of Pages in PDF File: 50

-Keywords: Appellate waiver, sentencing, plea bargaining, criminal procedureworking papers series
+Keywords: Appellate waiver, sentencing, plea bargaining, criminal procedureAccepted Paper Series

 Date posted: May 11, 2013 ; Last revised: April 16, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.235 seconds